-You may know that complicated, difficult and buried issues need to be addressed during counseling, but that doesn’t make them any less frightening.
-I create a safe environment and set a careful and flexible pace to help you feel comfortable and supported as you explore the challenges in your relationship.
-I will work with you to integrate new skills and experiences so you and your spouse have the ability and confidence to work through each challenge as it comes up.
-By honestly addressing your issues, even the ones that feel impossible, you can begin to create mutual healing.
+You may know that complicated, buried issues need to be addressed during counseling, but that doesn’t make them any less frightening.
+I create a safe environment and set a careful and flexible pace to help you feel comfortable and supported as you explore challenges in your relationship.
+I will work with you to integrate new skills and experiences, so that you and your spouse have the ability and confidence to work through each challenge as it comes up.
+By honestly addressing your issues – even the ones that feel impossible – you can begin to create mutual healing.

 What if my spouse doesn’t want to participate in marriage counseling?

 While it is ideal to work with you and your partner together, we can pursue one-on-one marriage counseling if your spouse is resistant to or unable to attend sessions.
-Together, we can develop skills and strategies to help you cope with hardship and begin healing and improving your relationship.
-Over time, your partner may see the positive changes and wish to begin attending.
-But, even if your partner refuses to participate, it is possible to build a stronger and more empathic connection with your spouse.
+Together, we can develop skills and strategies to help you cope with hardships and begin healing and improving your relationship.
+Over time, your partner may notice these positive changes and wish to begin attending.
+However, even if your partner refuses to participate, it is possible to build a stronger and more empathic connection with him/her.

 I already have a strong support system – why would I need counseling?

-It can be extremely helpful to have a strong support system when you are dealing with difficulties in your marriage.
-The love and care of family, friends and/or your religious community can give you strength at a time when you feel vulnerable.
+It is extremely helpful to have a strong support system when you are dealing with difficulties in your marriage.
+The love and care of family, friends, and/or your religious community can give you strength at a time when you feel vulnerable.
 There is, however, a limit to what this level of support can do for you and your marriage.
 One of the most powerful steps you can take to heal and strengthen your connection is to build new skills and change unhealthy processes.
-I provide patient, compassionate support as well as an objective perspective and practical strategies and techniques needed to improve your relationship.
+I provide patient, compassionate support, as well as an objective perspective and practical strategies and techniques needed to improve your relationship.

 You Can Enhance Your Relationship With Your Partner

-With the compassionate guidance and support of a marriage family therapist, you can develop the understanding and skills you need to foster a trusting and collaborative relationship with your partner.
-If you want to reestablish love, trust and happiness with your spouse, or if you have additional questions about marriage counseling, I invite you to call me at 208-357-3104 or contact me through this site to schedule a 15-minute consultation.
+With the compassionate guidance and support of a marriage counseling specialist, you can develop the understanding and skills you need to foster a trusting and collaborative relationship with your partner.
+If you want to re-establish love, trust, and happiness with your spouse, or if you have additional questions about marriage counseling at our Rexburg office, please call Integrated Counseling and Wellness at 208-357-3104 or complete our online contact form to schedule a 15-minute consultation today.

 At Integrated Counseling and Wellness, we are committed to finding a solution that works for you.
 We are pro-wellness and appreciate the ways in which both modern medications and herbal therapies can assist you in reaching your wellness goals.
 These two approaches need not be mutually exclusive!